survivejs/webpack-book/manuscript/packages/01_consuming.md

 # Consuming Packages

 Consuming npm packages through webpack is often convenient but there are certain special considerations to take into account.
-Sometimes the packages may not play with you nicely, or they can require special tweaking to work properly.
+Sometimes the packages don't play with you nicely, or they can require special tweaking to work properly.
 At the core of this is the concept of SemVer.

 ## Understanding SemVer

 Most popular packages out there comply with SemVer.
-It's problematic as sometimes packages may inadvertently break it, but there are ways around this.
+It's problematic as sometimes packages inadvertently break it, but there are ways around this.
 Roughly, SemVer states that you should not break backward compatibility, given [certain rules](http://semver.org/) are met:

 1. The MAJOR version gets incremented when incompatible API changes are made to stable APIs.
 2. The MINOR version gets incremented when backwards-compatible functionality is added.